Adithya1911/oasis/README.md

 - `/home/digital_heritage/Digital-Heritage/ORB_SLAM3/Maps/` to the foldere path where the Point cloud is being saved

 To modify these paths, update the following files:
+- `/home/digital_heritage/Desktop/Photo-SLAM/scripts/view_rgbd` this is the path where the already saved ply file of the PHOTO-SLAM is being viewed so give the path  **Photo-SLAM/scripts** is being installed  make modifications in the following function `launch_viewer_after_realized()`
+- For running the ORB_SLAM3 make the path changes respective to your installation of ORB_SLAM3 in the `run_orbslam`
+- For running the PHOTO_SLAM make the path changes respective to your installation of PHOTO_SLAM in the `run_photoslam`

 **Files to Modify:**
 - `debugger.py`
 - `user.py`

 ### ORB_SLAM3 Path